Spring Woodland Wildflowers

 Before I married my husband, Frederick G. “Rick” Heath in 1997, we jointly purchased a Stephen Rolfe Powell blown glass vessel.
 We laugh in saying that we had to get married as we could not decide how to separate that art object.
 Soon afterward we started exploring and educating ourselves in the contemporary art glass world, and have amassed a sizable collection of contemporary art glass.

 In 2012 my husband and I succeeded in visiting our 7th continent, Antarctica.
 When we married in 1997, we promised each other that we would work hard and travel in between.
 Oftentimes our work is 7 days a week for several weeks and then we take a week to 10 days off to travel as we cross off those locations on our bucket list.
 Venice is a treasured spot, and we have returned there often.
 Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out of the way places in search of remote artists in the hinterlands.
+In 2016 we started taking grandchildren with us on some special trips.
+2020 has stopped our travels, and we do not know when we can safely return.

 Many of our trips have been memorable, but the trip to Rwanda as one of the first tourist groups post-genocide was one of the most poignant.
 We visited Dian Fossey’s gravesite, saw the grave of her beloved Digit, outside of Kinigi, and then traveled back to Kigali to spend the evening dancing with the President Paul Kagame to the music of the Kigali Rotary Club President’s band.
 Complete with pigmy warrior dancers, we experienced both the joy of a newly reborn society and then later on the devastating sadness of the ravages of the genocide with a guide who had lost his wife and daughter to the slaughter.

 With a mother as a gourmet cook, one would think that I started cooking as a child.
 However, the truth is that I always told Mother that I would grow up with a cook and a housecleaner, so there was no need for me to learn those skills.
 Living in near poverty in my first marriage turned me into a gardener of food we could consume and save for winter.
-Learning how to cook became a pleasure, and to this day, I still like nothing better than whipping up an impromptu dinner for 8 out of what is on hand, or picking fresh vegetables from my garden and creating a colorful and healthy meal from garden to table.
+Learning how to cook became a pleasure, and to this day, I still like nothing better than whipping up an impromptu dinner for 8 or 10 out of what is on hand, or picking fresh vegetables from my garden and creating a colorful and healthy meal from garden to table.

 My creative landscape is, indeed, just that.
 From my first home of my own on Glenmary Avenue in Louisville, to my current residence in Asheville, North Carolina, I “paint” outside.
 Visual is so important to me, and the landscape provides an ever changing palette that lives and changes with each season.
 Spring woodland wildflowers have always been a component, but so have meandering paths and constant blooms and splashes of color mixed with a variety of textures.